 Would you recommend working for our company to a friend?

-If an employee is leaving on good terms, they will most likely be willing to come back in the future or recommend friends for a position.
+If an employee leaves on good terms, they will most likely be willing to come back in the future or recommend friends for a position.
 However, if it isn’t in their best interest to recommend your company, you may want to explore this question further.
 Find out why employees were or were not satisfied at your company.

 Do you feel like your manager provides the right tools for success?